Unspotted saw-whet owl: Breeding

 The unspotted saw-whet owl's breeding phenology is not well known.
 Its breeding season appears to span between at least March and July.
 It nests in cavities, either natural or made by woodpeckers, and is thought to lay five or six eggs.

 Vocalization

 The male unspotted saw-whet owl's territorial call is "a whistled hoo hoo hoo…" given about 10 times over three to five seconds.
 Females give "a hight, slightly hissing ssirr".
 Both sexes give "a surprisingly loud shriek and a shrill short chipper".
 The call of tree frogs of genus Anotheca is extremely similar to the owl's song and easily confused with it.

 Status

 The IUCN originally assessed the unspotted saw-whet owl as Near Threatened but since 2004 has rated it as being of Least Concern.
-Its population size is not known but is believed to be stable.
+As of 2025, its population size is estimated to be 20,000 – 50,000 mature individuals, and believed to be decreasing.
 Only in the highest elevations of its range is its forest habitat relatively undisturbed; at lower elevations deforestation for timber, agriculture, and pasturing is widespread.
 Mexican conservation authorities list it as in peril of extinction in that country.